exasol/sqlserver-virtual-schema/doc/user_guide/sqlserver_user_guide.md

 because SQL Server doesn't support a boolean data type.
 But the same behaviour can be achieved using a `CASE WHEN` expression, i.e. `SELECT CASE WHEN c1 = 1 THEN true ELSE false END` or `SELECT CASE WHEN c2 IS NULL THEN true ELSE false END` as in this case the Virtual Schema will handle the result as an SQLServer BIT type that will be converted to an Exasol BOOLEAN.

+* SQL Server doesn't support `NULLS FIRST / LAST` syntax and always orders `NULL` first when using ascending order, and last when using descending order.
+As a workaround an `NVL` function can be used with the highest value depending on the column type, e.g. `ORDER BY NVL(NUM, 9999999999), NVL(NAME, 'ZZZZZZ')`